Oleksandr Lukashets, senior lieutenant and village head: "The war taught me to value what we have in the municipality"

 My greatest pride is our contribution to the defence budget of Rivne Oblast.
 In fact, this is a fund contributed by all municipalities within their capabilities.
 This year, Derazhne village council paid UAH 1.08 million to the fund.
 This is quite a significant sum for us, considering the fact that the budget of the Derazhne village council reaches UAH 60 million, with only UAH 19.5 million of its own revenues.
 Our people also organise charity fairs occasionally, and use the proceeds to support their military friends through volunteers.

-Related news: war stories
+war stories report

 Read more: